ctsit/redcapfiller/README.md

 [REDCap Filler](https://github.com/ctsit/redcapfiller)
 =======

 REDCap Filler provides a testing and development service to users of Vanderbilt University's [REDCap](https://projectredcap.org/).
-It generates and loads test data into a REDCap project, using the project's design to guide test data generation.
+It generates and loads synthetic test data into a REDCap project, using the project's design to guide test data generation.
 This data-driven process allows rapid data creation with minimal effort.
 This provides a low-cost way to test many of the project features.
 It provides test data as input for reporting and other downstream processes.

 ### Installation